M-FF-M/climbing-fall-simulation/README.md

 For version 1.0.0:
 - decrease the axis legend text size if it covers too much of the available space
-- adjust element sizes and numbers for small screens and touch devices
+- adjust panel numbers for small screens
-- adjust slider thickness for touch devices
 - publish version 1.0.0

 Additional improvements: